📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Abstract

-The monitoring of the presence of microplastics in the environment (water, soil, organisms) has gained considerable traction, with a plethora of excellent initiatives.
-A recent example is that Californian state water resources control board has approved procedures for testing drinking water.
-The presence of plastic particles can enter the food chain for all living species, and potentially have a negative impact.
+The monitoring of the presence of microplastics in the environment (water, soil, organisms) has gained considerable traction, with a plethora of initiatives.
+The presence of plastic particles can enter the food chain for all living species, with potential negative impacts.

-In this project we will look at particles in the diameter range of 20 nm - 5 micrometer, so considerably smaller than the 5 mm upper threshold, in other words a focus on the sub-micron range, plastic nanoparticles.
-In nature these exist in the form of a natural polymer latex (rubber trees, dandelions).
-Manmade polymer nanoparticles, in the form of polymer dispersions are produced in vast quantities since the 1930s for coatings/adhesives, paper production, medical diagnostic tests, to name but a few.
-These are often too small to be tracked with brightfield light microscopy.
+In this project, we will look at particles in the diameter range of 20 nm - 5 micrometers; in other words, a focus on the sub-micron range, plastic nanoparticles.
+In nature, these exist as a natural polymer latex (rubber trees, dandelions).
+Synthetic polymer nanoparticles, in the form of polymer dispersions, are produced in vast quantities since the 1930s for coatings/adhesives, paper production, medical diagnostic tests, to name but a few.

-We aim to fabricate a collection of model polymer dispersions in which the particles have varied characteristics in size, shape, molecular weight and chemical composition, and colloidal stability.
-A secondary focus is to make particles that will not degrade easily, and particles that are compostable/hydrolysable.
-For this we will use the latest polymer dispersion production techniques, such as (mini-) emulsion polymerization, and catastrophic phase inversion emulsification to prepare artificial latexes.
+We aim to fabricate a collection of model polymer dispersions in which the particles have varied size, shape, molecular weight and chemical composition, and colloidal stability characteristics.
+We will both look at particles that do not degrade quickly, and ones that are compostable/hydrolysable.
+We will use the latest polymer dispersion production techniques, such as emulsion polymerization, and catastrophic phase inversion emulsification.

-We then will study the underlying physical mechanisms that govern the particles' motility behavior (flow hydrodynamics, dispersion and diffusion), residence and accumulation behavior (adhesion, crowding, coagulation, film formation, disintegration/decomposition) in model aquatic systems including stagnant pond, river, and wetland.
+We then will study the underlying physical mechanisms that govern the particles' motility behavior (flow hydrodynamics, dispersion, and diffusion) and residence and accumulation behavior (adhesion, crowding, coagulation, film formation, disintegration/decomposition) in model aquatic systems.
+Tracking methods of the particles in water and model soils will be developed through darkfield, Raman, and fluorescence microscopy, as well as off-line analysis methods, such as hydrodynamic fractionation and elemental analysis techniques.

 This project, for the first time, will provide a better understanding of how such small particles will behave across aquatic domains, where they will reside, and how they potentially can be degraded into harmless substituents.